filecoin-project/lotus/documentation/en/cli-lotus.md

 DESCRIPTION:

 lotus index validate-backfill --from <start_epoch> --to <end_epoch> [--backfill] [--log-good] [--quiet]

 The command validates the chain index entries for each epoch in the specified range, checking for missing or inconsistent entries (i.e. the indexed data does not match the actual chain state).
 If '--backfill' is enabled (which it is by default), it will attempt to backfill any missing entries using the 'ChainValidateIndex' API.

 Error conditions:
   - If 'from' or 'to' are invalid (<=0 or 'to' > 'from'), an error is returned.
   - If the 'ChainValidateIndex' API returns an error for an epoch, indicating an inconsistency between the index and chain state, an error message is logged for that epoch.

 Logging:
   - Progress is logged every 2880 epochs (1 day worth of epochs) processed during the validation process.
   - If '--log-good' is enabled, details are also logged for each epoch that has no detected problems.
 This includes:
     - Null rounds with no messages/events.
     - Epochs with a valid indexed entry.
   - If --quiet is enabled, only errors are logged, unless --log-good is also enabled, in which case good tipsets are also logged.

 Example usage:

 To validate and backfill the chain index for the last 5760 epochs (2 days) and log details for all epochs:

 lotus index validate-backfill --from 1000000 --to 994240 --log-good

 This command is useful for backfilling the chain index over a range of historical epochs during the migration to the new ChainIndexer.
 It can also be run periodically to validate the index's integrity using system schedulers like cron.

 If there are any errors during the validation process, the command will exit with a non-zero status and log the number of failed RPC calls.
 Otherwise, it will exit with a zero status.

 OPTIONS:
-   --from value  from specifies the starting tipset epoch for validation (inclusive) (default: 0) --to value    to specifies the ending tipset epoch for validation (inclusive) (default: 0) --backfill    backfill determines whether to backfill missing index entries during validation (default: true) (default: true)
+   --from                         from specifies the starting tipset epoch for validation (inclusive) (default: "0") --to                           to specifies the ending tipset epoch for validation (inclusive) (default: "0") --backfill                     backfill determines whether to backfill missing index entries during validation (default: true) (default: "true")
-   --log-good    log tipsets that have no detected problems (default: false) --quiet       suppress output except for errors (or good tipsets if log-good is enabled) (default: false) --help, -h    show help
+   --log-good                     log tipsets that have no detected problems (default: "false") --quiet                        suppress output except for errors (or good tipsets if log-good is enabled) (default: "false")
+   --help, -h                     show help (default: "false")

 ```

 ## lotus net

 ```
 NAME:
    lotus net - Manage P2P Network